chrisbu/logging_handlers/README.md

 this outputs:

     2013-05-06 16:42:42.593		[INFO]:	Quick'n'Dirty logging is enabled.
 It's better to do it properly, though.
-    2013-05-06 16:42:42.604 my_library		[INFO]:	Foo is created
+    2013-05-06 16:42:42.604 my_library		[FINE]:	Foo is created

+When you include your library name in your log messages, other users of your code can filter your log messages out (more on that later).

-The best way to implement logging
+The best way to implement logging in your libraries
 ------------

-Create a top-level `logger` instance in your library, and give it the name of your library:
+Create a `Logger` instance in your library, and give it the name of your library:

     library my_library;